rubyonjets/jets/docs/_docs/crud-html-activerecord.md

 title: CRUD HTML ActiveRecord
 ---

 The easiest way to get a CRUD HTML ActiveRecord app running by using the scaffold.

+## Summary

 Here's a summary of the commands:

 ```
 jets new demo